bazelbuild/bazel/README.md

     ./compile.sh

+This will create the bazel binary in the output directory.
 We are working on bootstrapping bazel with itself.

 Running Bazel
 =============

-Bazel has some workspace setup requirements (which we're working on removing).
-All builds need to happen from within a google3 directory (or subdirectory) and have certain files exist in certain places.
-To get your workspace set up correctly, copy example-workspace/google3 to wherever you want to do your builds.
+Bazel requires certain files to exist in certain places.
+To get your workspace set up correctly, copy `example_workspace/` to wherever you want to do your builds.

-Create your own project with a BUILD file within this google3 directory, for
+Create your own project with a BUILD file in a subdirectory, for example:
-example:

-    $ cd google3
+    $ cd example_workspace
-    $ mkdir -p hello
+    $ mkdir hello
     $ echo 'genrule(name = "world", outs = ["hi"], cmd = "touch $(@D)/hi")' > hello/BUILD

 Now run Bazel, e.g.,